Discover how to make THE BEST keto chocolate cake that tastes exactly like chocolate ganache.

 Baking 101 (tips & charts)

 Ingredients you need

 This low-carb chocolate cake is allergy-friendly.
-It's wheat-free, gluten-free, grain-free, no added sugar, and nut-free.
+It's wheat-free, gluten-free, grain-free, with no added sugar, and nut-free.
 I make it every time for my children's birthday parties.

 It's an easy one-bowl recipe for a keto birthday cake with an optional keto chocolate frosting.

-The best part of this healthy chocolate cake is that there are no expensive gluten-free or low-carb flours, and the simple easy ingredients for this cake recipe can be found in any local grocery store.
+The best part of this healthy chocolate cake is that there are no expensive gluten-free or low-carb flour, and the simple easy ingredients for this cake recipe can be found in any local grocery store.
 You don't need any almond flour, coconut flour, cocoa powder, or even baking powder!